SAVNET-ProblemStatement-Architecture/Intra-domain-problem-statement/draft-ietf-savnet-intra-domain-problem-statement-22.md

 This document provides a gap analysis of the current operational intra-domain SAV mechanisms and identifies requirements for new intra-domain SAV solutions.

-In this document, intra-domain SAV refers to SAV at a domain's external interfaces that do not carry external BGP (eBGP) sessions (i.e., non-BGP external interfaces).
+In this document, a domain refers to a routing domain under a single administrative control (e.g., an AS).
+Intra-domain SAV refers to SAV at a domain's external interfaces that do not carry external BGP (eBGP) sessions (i.e., non-BGP external interfaces).
 SAV at internal interfaces or BGP-facing external interfaces is considered out of scope.
 For a domain, as illustrated in {{intra-domain}}, a non-BGP external interface may connect to a set of hosts, a non-BGP customer network, or a non-BGP Internet Service Provider (ISP) network.
 The goal of intra-domain SAV at such interfaces is to prevent traffic using unauthorized source addresses from entering the domain.

 ~~~
       +-----------------+         +---------------+